run-llama/llama_index/docs/guides/tutorials/terms_definitions_tutorial.md

 ## Saving Extracted Terms

 Now that we can extract terms, we need to put them somewhere so that we can query for them later.
-A `GPTVectorStoreIndex` should be a perfect choice for now!
+A `VectorStoreIndex` should be a perfect choice for now!
 But in addition, our app should also keep track of which terms are inserted into the index so that we can inspect them later.
 Using `st.session_state`, we can store the current list of terms in a session dict, unique to each user!

 First things first though, let's add a feature to initialize a global vector index and another function to insert the extracted terms.